SilviaMalavasi/zenfse_barebone/README.md

 This is the core, minimal version of ZenFSE and it's the best starting point if you want to develope from zero.
 I also built an enhanced version (that's the one I use when I start a new project) with some fancy animation and modified core blocks.
-You can check it out here: [Fancy ZenFSE](https://pages.github.com/).
+You can check it out here: [ZenFSE](https://github.com/SilviaMalavasi/zenfse_full/).

+SVG supprt is added in funcions.php.
+Both core/image and core/site-logo will output inline SVG.

 ## :rocket: Getting Started